Length: 8 miles, one way

 With the ride settled, the next decision is whether you want to hike the entire eight miles, do part of the trail, or hike the first part and bike the second (I chose the hike/bike option).
 The biking portion is just a wide gravel path, and hiking such a trail is a bore, so if you have a bike, I suggest using it.
 There is a parking area where the bike trail starts.
 Chain your bike to a tree, then continue to the Dry Run Road parking lot at the end of the trail and try to drum up a ride to the Visitor Center (or if you have a ride arranged, head back to the Visitor Center to start the hike).

-To get to the second parking area, take Old Hwy 22 two to three miles farther south past the Muleshoe Bridge and take a right on Valley Forge Road.
-In less than a mile you will go around a big left hand curve, and you will see a gravel parking area and a gravel road going up a hill that has an obvious path running next to it (the 6 to 10 Trail).
-The parking area at the road is the regular parking lot.
-To reach the Handicap lot, turn up the dirt road.
-You will be driving right next to the bike-able portion of the 6 to 10 Trail.
-Take this road all the way to the end, about one mile.
-You will pass the Handicap Parking and will know that you are at the end when you come to a gate across the road.
-Park your bike here and then return to Dry Run Road, or carry out whatever plan you devised for hiking the trail.
+To get to the second parking area, which is also on State Game Lands, take Old Route 22 another 2.5 miles farther south of the Muleshoe Bridge to Valley Forge Road (right-hand turn).
+In less than a mile you will go around a big left-hand curve.
+Just beyond the curve is a gravel, roadside parking area and a gravel road with a paved path running next to it.
+The paved path is the 6 to 10 Trail (it’s not paved for long).
+Take the gravel road all the way to the end, about one mile.
+The road is gated at this point, so chain your bike to a tree near the gate and then return to Dry Run Road (or carry out whatever plan you devised for hiking the trail).

-Once back on the level to Incline 8, as expected, it’s pretty much an easy walk for the next ten minutes until you arrive at the ruins of Engine House 8.
+Once back on the level to Incline 8, as expected, it’s pretty much an easy walk until you arrive at the ruins of Engine House 8.
 According to the trail map, prior to the engine house is Culvert 1490, but I walked right past it without noticing a thing.
 It is not marked with any signage, that’s for sure.
 In contrast, the Engine House 8 site is marked with signage.
-The ruins, themselves, are a big disappointment, being nothing more than a wall of about 30 feet in length and only a few feet in height.
-A decent photo is hard to get since the ruins are covered with brush.
+The ruins themselves are a big disappointment, being nothing more than a wall of about 30 feet in length and only a few feet in height.
+A decent photo is hard to get during the summer since the ruins are covered with brush.
 Wood posts mark the corners of the building.

 The bottom of Incline 8 is the location of the first parking lot at Muleshoe Bridge.
 The trail becomes a wide gravel path from here on out and flows slightly downhill for most of the way, with steeper sections here and there.
 If you are on a bike, you can probably get to the end of the trail without peddling, but the decline is, with some exceptions, so slight that you won’t be going very fast.

-If you were to do some thinking, you might wonder how the trail can be nearly flat for the rest of the way when there is still Incline 9 to deal with.
-Well, the bike path no longer follows the original Portage Railroad route, but instead, the New Portage Railroad route.
+If you do some thinking, you might wonder how the trail can be nearly flat for the rest of the way when there is still Incline 9 to deal with.
+Well, the bike path no longer follows the original Allegheny Portage Railroad route.
+It follows the New Allegheny Portage Railroad route.
 In the early 1840s the state of Pennsylvania built a new, more level railroad through and around the mountains between the two canals, taking advantage of the more powerful locomotive technology that had developed since the start of the Pennsylvania Main Line in the early 1830s.
 The new route bypassed the inclines, putting the original incline railroad out of business.

 One mile from the first parking lot is the gate where I parked my bike.
 The trail follows alongside the vehicle road until coming to Valley Forge Road.

-For those on foot, you do have the opportunity to hop back onto the route of the original Portage Railroad at the top of Incline 9 and follow it to the bottom.
-This trail is easy to find (branches off to the left) and there are three culverts along the way, two of which I was finally able to see.
-No bikes are allowed, but I believe this means riding them, so bikers can push their bikes along the trail.
-I’m not your mother, so I can’t yell at you if you were to ride on the trail, but just make sure you don’t try it on a busy weekend when other hikers are likely to be on the trail as well.
+For those on foot, you do have the opportunity to hop back onto the route of the original Allegheny Portage Railroad at the top of Incline 9 and follow it to the bottom.
+This trail is easy to find (branches off to the left), and there are three culverts along the way, two of which I was finally able to see.
+No bikes are allowed, but this means riding them, so bikers can push their bikes along the trail.
+I’m sure that not everybody follows the rules, so if you were to ride on the trail, just make sure you don’t try it on a busy weekend when other hikers are likely to be on the trail as well.
 I took this trail and pushed my bike.
 The trail is downhill, as expected, and very rough due to rocks and tree roots.

 The first culvert you will come to is 1624.
-To tell the truth, I had no idea what a culvert was until I saw this one.
 It’s not easy to get a peak at it, and only one side can be seen.
 I had to jump down onto some sort of wall (a possible dam?) that went across a marshy area.
-Most of the culvert is hidden by brush and dirt that has piled up over the years, but I could still see enough of it to say, “So, a culvert is nothing but a drainage ditch that runs under the road.”
+Most of the culvert is hidden by brush and dirt that has piled up over the years.

 Culvert 1635 is supposedly just after 1624, but I never saw it.
 However, I did find Culvert 1656.
 It is about ten minutes farther down the trail.
 Be on the lookout for it just after crossing Valley Forge Road.
 This one is very easy to get a look at.

 Also, just before the end is an intersection with the Foot of Ten Loop Trail.
-If you want one last view of a culvert, the best one on both trails, take a left onto the trail (hiking only), make your way to the culvert—you can’t miss it—and then make your way back to the bike path and continue to the parking lot.
-Do not take your bike past the culvert and attempt to finish the hike by taking the Foot of Ten Trail loop back to the parking lot because the trail becomes completely overgrown.
-It’s hard enough to hike it without a bike.
-This detour adds about a mile or so to the hike.
+If you want one last view of a culvert, the best one on both trails, take a left onto the trail (hiking only), make your way to the culvert—you can’t miss it—and then head back to the bike path and continue to the parking lot.
+If you are pushing a bike, do not attempt to continue around the Foot of Ten Loop Trail, for it gets very narrow is places.
+This detour adds about a mile to the hike.
 See the Foot of Ten Trail review for more details.